nkristek/Smaragd/README.md

 Most of the time `PredicateValidation<T>` should suffice, but if you need something more advanced, you should inherit from `Validation<T>`.

-If you want to perform batch operations and want to pause the validation, you can use `SuspendValidation()`.
-Don't forget to dispose the `IDisposable` after your work is done to continue validation.
+If you want to perform batch operations and want to pause the validation, you can use `IsValidationSuspended`.

 ### TreeViewModel